Tax Services

 What Is a Non-tax Qualified Annuity?

 Financial strategies that aim to prolong the tax-deferred status of an account are frequently referred to as "stretch."
 A non-qualified stretch annuity table will differ based on the terms of your annuity contract.
+Since it is a non-qualified annuity, an IRA can’t hold this type of insurance product.

-How Do Non-qualified Stretch Annuities Work?
+How Do Non-Qualified Stretch Annuities Work?

 Suppose you are an annuity owner and you pass away, leaving the asset to your three children.
 A non-qualified stretch annuity RMD table would show that each child would receive payments based on their life expectancy.
 If you have grandchildren, then they may receive funds as well.
+If you work with a financial advisor, they can provide a non-qualified stretch annuity RMD table to demonstrate.

 What Are the Benefits of a Non-Qualified Annuity?